Upload your CV

 Make sure to talk about some of the most significant projects you have worked on, detailing what they were looking to achieve, what technologies you used and how you succeeded with these different projects.

 The employers’ expectations of cyber security specialists are extremely high, so you’ll need to come well-prepared for job interviews.
 One suggestion is to anticipate the type of cyber security problems a business might face and the solutions you’d come up with.
 You should also make sure you get to know your interviewers’ backgrounds before meeting them as it might reveal which types of questions they are likely to ask.
-Finally, be sure to check out the various online resources documenting typical cyber security interview questions as these can invaluable to your preparation.

 The educational requirements for cyber security jobs vary.
 Generally speaking, it is advisable to have a degree in cyber security, mathematics, computer engineering, computer science or something similar.
 For more senior positions, it is beneficial to also have a master’s degree with focus on information technology security.
 That said, some employers may still hire you if you only have a few years experience in the cyber security field in lieu of a degree.